Zarrylon/WarehouseWreckage/README.md

 Also added my own modifications based on what I've learned in the course.

 ## Gameplay
 Wreak chaos in the warehouse!
-Players need to shoot props to push them out of the map.
+Player needs to shoot props to push them out of the map.

-Game logic was created by using blueprints and physics.
+Game logic was implemented by using blueprints and physics.

-## New (compared to course)
-* Win condition : get rid of props in the warehouse.
+## My modifications
+* Class inheritance for props.
+* More keyboard events: R for reloading ammo and Tab for restarting level.
+* Projectile actor destruction using Set timer by event.
+* Prop actor destruction by checking if it's out of map bounds (Z-axis).